- Hong Kong context

 What records are most useful for a Hong Kong yacht buyer?

-Can incomplete records still be acceptable?
+Can incomplete service records still be acceptable?

 BoatMarket specialist follow-up